bgutter/sylvia/README.md

 1. `%` is a shortcut for "any syllable", and is equivalant to `#*@#*`
 1. Otherwise, whatever flies with Python's regular expression format will work in Sylvia.
 Just use some common sense, as some things (such as character classes) will be wholly inapplicable to searches in phoneme-space.

-Consult the cmudict documentation to learn more about the phoneme set: http://www.speech.cs.cmu.edu/cgi-bin/cmudict
+Consult the cmudict documentation to learn more about the phoneme set, or phonetic dictionary file format: http://www.speech.cs.cmu.edu/cgi-bin/cmudict

 Consult the Python docs to learn more about Python's regex format: https://docs.python.org/2/library/re.html

+If curious, read more about the popularity file format, and the data source used for Sylvia's default word popularities: http://norvig.com/ngrams/

 ## Examples